 Operations on data become more expensive when the data item is located higher in the memory hierarchy.
 An operation on data in CPU registers is roughly a million times faster than an operation on a data item that is located in external memory that needs to be fetched first.
 These data fetches are also called I/O operations and need to be taken into account during the design of an algorithm.
 The goal of this course is to become familiar with important algorithmic concepts and techniques needed to effectively deal with such problems.
 We will work with a simplified memory hierarchy, but the notions extend naturally to more realistic models.

-EIT Digital is a pan-European organization whose mission is to foster digital technology innovation and entrepreneurial talent for economic growth and quality of life.
-By linking education, research and business, EIT Digital empowers digital top talents for the future.
+EIT Digital is a European education and innovation organisation with a mission to foster digital technology innovation and entrepreneurial talent for economic growth and quality of life.
+By linking education, research, and business, EIT Digital empowers digital top talent for the future.